Into Poonkuzhali’s cabinet of pharmacology mysteries

 Deeper investigations required physical space for a lab, specialised hardware, technicians to operate the machines and staff to maintain the operations.
 More often than not, funds for such projects come from grants from premier government bodies such as Indian Council of Medical Research (ICMR), Council of Scientific & Industrial Research (CSIR) and University Grants Commission (UGC).
 Applying for grants is a real test of one’s patience and commitment to the research, Poonkuzhali said.
 “Writing for funding grants is a journey by itself.”

 Currently, thanks to grants from Wellcome Trust and Department of Biotechnology (DBT) India, Poonkuzhali is able to investigate the effectiveness of the above-mentioned drugs based on clinical data from the labs at CMC.
 As proud as she is that she can carry on her research for next 5 years with financial support, she mused about the state of biosciences funding in India.
 “It is hard to run a lab with paid staff without the timely release of funding”.
-At the time of this interview, she was still waiting on funds for a project that was approved by ICMR three years ago.
+She received funds from ICMR for a project three years after its approval.

 Pharmacologists, biotechnologists, and doctors: streams joining a river

-The CMC haematology department comprises both clinical pharmacologists like Poonkuzhali who have a biochemistry background as well as clinicians like her former guide Mammen Chandy who came into haematology post their formal medical degrees of MBBS and MDS.
+The CMC haematology department comprises both basic researchers like Poonkuzhali who have a biochemistry background but clinical pharmacology training, as well as clinicians like her former guide Mammen Chandy and Alok Srivastava who came into haematology post their formal medical degrees of MBBS and MD.
 Working with clinicians is crucial because without clinical data from real cases of treatment and relapse in blood-related diseases, scientists don’t have reliable data.

 Research and application are two faces of the same coin and more so within the premises of a hospital.
-This setup, unique to CMC, closes the feedback loop with hospital data fueling research.
+This setup, unique to CMC, closes the feedback loop with hospital data fuelling research.
 With hospital data being so readily accessible, researchers like Poonkuzhali don’t have to worry about procuring good data from elsewhere.
-Doctors treating patients with beta thalassemia major now have an idea of the most effective dosage range of these drugs, without causing detrimental side effects such as liver damage.
+Doctors performing HSCT for patients with haematological disorders now have an idea of the most effective dosage range of these drugs, without causing detrimental side effects such as liver damage.
 They can also get a better estimate of the quantity of these drugs that cause failure of the HSCT treatment.
 Detailed studies such as those being conducted by Poonkuzhali allow for better drug dosage management.
 Every improved prescription for blood disease patients is a credit to researchers like her.

 I asked her naively, “Are you the person who decides which tests a patient must take?” she smiled and said, “Clinicians decide the test, we just make it available to them.”